George Santayana Knihy

 Featuring a facsimile reprint of a scarce antiquarian work, this edition preserves the historical significance of the original text.
 Readers may encounter imperfections typical of aged books, including marks and notations.
 The publication reflects a commitment to protecting and promoting literature by providing affordable, high-quality modern editions that remain faithful to the original work.

-The Life of Reason; Or, The Phases of Human Progress: Reason in Religion
+The Life of Reason; Or, the Phases of Human Progress: Reason in Science

 - 11 hodin čtení